derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 Around the world, the story is the same.
 People begin using second-layer or custodial solutions to transact with Bitcoin because that is the only way it is affordable to use it.
 They can afford to run a node still, but they cannot afford to make economic decisions with it on-chain.
 Their nodes are useless for securing the network, so they don’t run them at all.

 Do you see what has happened?
-Our developers have killed the average person’s and businesses’ incentive to run a Bitcoin node in order to keep the cost of running a node low!
+Our developers have killed the average person’s and business's incentive to run a Bitcoin node in order to keep the cost of running a node low!

 ## Fourth order effects